About Charles Ray

-After graduating from college, Charles worked as a Press Aide to Congressman John Conyers, Jr. (D-MI).
-Charles prepared news releases, coordinated press conferences and broadcasted radio statements for the Congressman’s on a variety of political issues.
-He also assisted the Congressman in preparing an article on the United States’ foreign policy toward South Africa that was published in a national magazine.
+Charles graduated from Haverford College in Pennsylvania.
+After that, he worked as a press aide to Congressman John Conyers, Jr. (D-MI).
+During that time, he prepared news releases, coordinated press conferences, and broadcast radio statements for the Congressman on a variety of political issues.
+In addition, he assisted the Congressman in preparing an article on the United States’ foreign policy toward South Africa, which was printed in a national publication.

-Following his work on the Hill, Charles returned home to attend the University of North Carolina School of Law.
-There he was a member of the Moor Court Competition team that won first place in oral advocacy and second place for best brief.
-His team represented the School in the national Moot Court Competition.
-He also served as managing editor of the School’s Journal of International Law and Commercial Regulation.
-He was admitted to the North Carolina bar following graduation.
+Following his work on Capitol Hill, he attended the University of North Carolina School of Law.
+He was a member of the prestigious Moot Court Competition team that won first place in oral advocacy and second place for the best brief.
+Charles also served as managing editor of the school’s Journal of International Law and Commercial Regulation.
+A year later, he was admitted to the North Carolina bar.

-Following law school, Charles worked in the Office of the Chief Counsel, Internal Revenue Service, Washington, D.C.
-There he served as senior advisor in the Interpretative Division and the International Division.
-Charles updated the International Division’s manual on information gathering abroad and counseled the competent authority on a variety of issues.
-Charles devised the IRS’s winning argument in two cases decided by the United States Supreme Court and twice received the Chief Counsel’s Award for Outstanding Performance.
+Preparing him for his work as a tax attorney, Charles worked in the Office of the Chief Counsel, Internal Revenue Service in Washington, DC.
+Serving as senior advisor in the Interpretative Division and the International Division, he counseled various authorities on many issues, as well as updated the International Division’s manual on information-gathering abroad.
+During his years working for the IRS, he prepared winning arguments in two cases decided by the United States Supreme Court.
+Two times, he received the Chief Counsel’s Award for Outstanding Performance.

-Prior to starting his own law firm, Charles served as Corporate Counsel to National Loan Servicing Center, (“NLS”), a servicer of federal loans and contract manager of assets for the Resolution Trust Corporation.
-At NLS, Charles managed a staff of 75 persons in the Legal Department and Asset Management Department.
-Charles received the company’s annual award for Most Outstanding Officer.
+Before starting his own tax law firm, Charles served as Corporate Counsel to the National Loan Servicing Center (NLS), a servicer of federal loans and contract manager of assets for the Resolution Trust Corporation.
+At NLS, Charles managed a staff of 75 people in the legal department and asset management department.
+He received the company’s annual award for Most Outstanding Officer.